Willster419/RelhaxModpack/README.md

   - Like omc, you can save and load your mod selections to and from a file.
   - You can even use this file to automate the install process (See "Automation Section")
 - Performance:
   - The loading and installation times of this modpack vs. other major modpacks have been reduced by up to **86%** and **60%** respectively(1), on a standard hard drive, and make finding the configurations you like much quicker.
+The times are even further reduced for those with WoT installed on an SSD.
 - Automation:
   - The modpack and be set at command line with a "/auto-install config_file_name.xml" switch to automatically install the modpack, with your preference of mods selected.
 In this situation, you could install without any interaction, and update all your mods in seconds.